TheAimless/ww_install/README.md

 [WeBWorK](https://github.com/openwebwork) Installation Script(s)
 ===============================================================

+(WIP!)

 This repository consists of a perl script `ww_install.pl`, along with some supporting bash scripts, config files, and perl modules designed to work together install the open source online homework system [WeBWorK](https://github.com/openwebwork).

-The script has been updated to install WeBWorK 2.13 as of 12/1/2017 by Arnold Pizer.
+~~The script has been updated to install WeBWorK 2.13 as of 12/1/2017 by Arnold Pizer.~~

+The script is in progress of being updated to install WebWork 2.18 as of right now.

-Temporary General Instructions for installing WeBWorK 2.13 using the ww_install script.
+Temporary General Instructions for installing WeBWorK 2.13 using the ww_install script. (*)
 *  You should use the perl script ww_install.pl as the bash shell script install_webwork.sh has not yet been updated.
 *  First look at the notes below to see if you need to do anything before running the ww_install.pl script.
 *  After any preliminaries in a working directory run